Frequently asked questions

-As a pharmacy resident, you’ll participate in staffing activities every other weekend, alternating morning and evening shifts in addition to a four-hour shift one evening a week.
+As a pharmacy resident, you’ll participate in staffing activities every other weekend, alternating morning and evening shifts in addition to a four-hour shift one evening every other week.
+The residents will also have exposure to the remote order verification process for other hospitals while staffing.
 Your staffing learning experience fosters the achievement of the residency goals outlined by the ASHP.
 Staffing promotes your growth and professional practice maturity.

 What is the stipend, and what benefits are included?